unisonweb/unison/unison-src/transcripts/destructuring-binds.output.md

       2 |   (a,b) = (a Nat.+ b, 19)

-  Its type should conform to Nat
+  I think its type should be:

+      Nat

   Some common causes of this error include:
     * Your current namespace is too deep to contain the definition in its subtree